nautes-labs/website/src/en/guide/user-guide/deployment-runtime.md

     # Replace the variable $gitlab-access-token with the GitLab access token.
     # Replace the variable $product-name with the name of the product to which the deployment runtime belongs.
     # Replace the variable $deploymentruntime-name with the deployment runtime name.
-    # Replace the variable $project with the project to which the deployment runtime belongs.
-    # Replace the variable $coderepo-name with the name of the code repository watched by the deployment runtime.
-    # Replace the variable $coderepo-target-revision with the revision or branch of the code repository watched by the deployment runtime.
-    # Replace the variable $coderepo-path with the relative path of the code repository watched by the deployment runtime.
-    # Replace the variable $environment with the target environment of the deployment runtime.
-    # Replace the variable $namespace-101 which is optional with the target namespace of the environment of the deployment runtime.
-    # Replace the variable $namespace-102 which is optional with the target namespace of the environment of the deployment runtime.
-    # Replace the variable $account which is optional with the account that run deployment runtime need an account.
     curl -X 'POST' \
         'HTTP://$api-server-address/api/v1/products/$product-name/deploymentruntimes/$deploymentruntime-name' \
         -H 'accept: application/json' \